The AES Corporation (AES)’s latest performance is not what we had anticipated - News Daemon

 Technical Analysis of The AES Corporation (AES)

-At the time of writing, stock’s 50-day Moving Average is $27.68, while its 200-day Moving Average is $24.20.
-However, in the short run, The AES Corporation’s stock first resistance to watch stands at $28.79.
-Second resistance stands at $29.47.
-The third major resistance level sits at $29.83.
-If the price goes on to break the first support level at $27.75, it is likely to go to the next support level at $27.39.
-Assuming the price breaks the second support level, the third support level stands at $26.71.
+At the time of writing, stock’s 50-day Moving Average is $27.79, while its 200-day Moving Average is $24.25.
+Nevertheless, the first resistance level for the watch stands at $26.71 in the near term.
+At $27.00, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $27.34.
+If the price goes on to break the first support level at $26.08, it is likely to go to the next support level at $25.74.
+Assuming the price breaks the second support level, the third support level stands at $25.45.

 The AES Corporation (NYSE: AES) Key Stats